-A central question is what signals mediate the conditional decision-making process with respect to gene expression and lateral root architecture?
-To efficiently monitor the interaction response in a number of conditions, we identified a set of 8 genes that robustly reported the interaction set of genes that showed the reverse response at eight hours (SOM Text-3).
-In the first step of nitrogen perception, we determined that NO3- itself and not its assimilates, both being involved into morphological and molecular reprogramming (9, 10, 20-22), was the critical signal, as mutants, in which Nitrate Reductase (Nia1) gene expression and the accumulation of nitrate assimilates were severely reduced, still exhibited all nitrate responses, including the reverse response (Fig. 2b).
+A central question is to determine which signals mediate the conditional decision-making process with respect to gene expression and lateral root architecture?
+To efficiently monitor the interaction response in a number of conditions, we identified a set of 8 genes that robustly reported the interaction set of genes that showed the reverse response [Sandrine: which reverse response?] at eight hours (SOM Text-3).
+In the first step of nitrogen perception, we determined that NO3- itself was the critical signal rather than the assimilates of NO3-.
+Mutants, in which Nitrate Reductase (Nia1) gene expression and the accumulation of nitrate assimilates were severely reduced, still exhibited all nitrate responses (Fig. 2b).
 We also determined that conditional root-to-root responses required signaling to the shoot, as the roots of decapitated plants still responded to local nitrate conditions but completely lost conditional responses in the split root system (Fig. 2c).
-Altogether, these results show that the flipped strategy of the plant rely on the perception of the NO3- imbalance through root-shoot-root signaling.
+Altogether, these results show that the optimal foraging strategy of the plant rely on the perception of the NO3- imbalance through root-shoot-root signaling.

-The phytohormone cytokinin has been shown to be a root-to-shoot NO3- derived messenger that modulates shoot growth (23, 24).
+The phytohormone cytokinin has been shown to be a root-to-shoot NO3--derived messenger that modulates shoot growth (23, 24).
 However, it has not been implicated as a signal that can mediate NO3- status from one root system to another in the same plant.
 To test the connection between cytokinin and the conditional responses of the split root system, we repeated the split root treatments in a triple mutant for ATP/ADP isopentenyltransferases (ipt3,5,7), which has severely reduced cytokinin biosynthesis (25).
 The ipt3,5,7 mutant was not impaired in local nitrate responses but the mutant lost part of the conditional response; that is, roots in the Sp.NO3 environment lost the ability to respond to conditions in the Sp.KCl environment of the same root (Fig. 3A-B).
 However, the conditional response that repressed lateral roots in Sp.KCl compared to C.KCl remained intact, showing that the ipt3,5,7 triple mutant did not just cause general defects that mimicked a loss of all shoot signaling (Fig. 3B).
-In addition, the total LR length in C.NO3, Sp.KCl and C.KCl was unchanged between the control and the mutant, ruling out an effect of the mutation on the general root growth (Fig. 3B).
+In addition, the total LR length in C.NO3, Sp.KCl and C.KCl was unchanged between the control [Sandrine: do you mean wildtype?] and the mutant, ruling out an effect of the mutation on the general root growth (Fig. 3B).
 Consistently, the induction of the eight reporter genes was restored in Sp.NO3 roots when cytokinin was added back to the same compartment (Fig. 3A).
 Thus, the result demonstrates that cytokinin is an essential signaling component for the conditional Sp.NO3 response that requires information flow from one root system to another.

 To reveal the spatial integration of signaling, we used the type-A Arabidopsis Response Regulators (ARRs), which are a family of primary cytokinin response genes (26), to monitor cytokinin signaling in the root and shoot at eight hours after treatment.
 In the root, the ARRs were up-regulated in proportion to local nitrate concentration while, in the shoot, the ARRs were upregulated in proportion to global nitrate levels, as reflected by an average nitrate concentration in both compartments (SOM Text-4).
-Thus, cytokinin activity in the shoot appears to be correlated with a summation of nitrogen concentration and cytokinin activity in all root systems.
+Thus, cytokinin activity in the shoot appears to be [Sandrine: “appears to be” is too weak for Science] correlated with a summation of nitrogen concentration and cytokinin activity in all root systems.